Kitware/CMake/Help/cpack_gen/wix.rst

  Extra WiX source files

- This variable provides an optional list of extra WiX source files (.wxs) that should be compiled and linked.
-The full path to source files is required.
+ This variable provides an optional list of extra WiX source files (``.wxs``) that should be compiled and linked.
+The paths must be absolute.

 .. variable:: CPACK_WIX_EXTRA_OBJECTS

- Extra WiX object files or libraries
+ Extra WiX object files or libraries.

- This variable provides an optional list of extra WiX object (.wixobj) and/or WiX library (.wixlib) files.
-The full path to objects and libraries is required.
+ This variable provides an optional list of extra WiX object (``.wixobj``) and/or WiX library (``.wixlib``) files.
+The paths must be absolute.

 .. variable:: CPACK_WIX_EXTENSIONS

- This variable provides a list of additional extensions for the WiX tools light and candle.
+ Specify a list of additional extensions for WiX tools.
+ See `WiX Toolset v3`_ for extension naming patterns.

 .. variable:: CPACK_WIX_<TOOL>_EXTENSIONS

- This is the tool specific version of CPACK_WIX_EXTENSIONS.
- ``<TOOL>`` can be either LIGHT or CANDLE.
+ Specify a list of additional extensions for a specific WiX tool.
+ See `WiX Toolset v3`_ for possible ``<TOOL>`` names.

 .. variable:: CPACK_WIX_<TOOL>_EXTRA_FLAGS

- This list variable allows you to pass additional flags to the WiX tool ``<TOOL>``.
+ Specify a list of additional command-line flags for a specific WiX tool.
+ See `WiX Toolset v3`_ for possible ``<TOOL>`` names.

  Use it at your own risk.
  Future versions of CPack may generate flags which may be in conflict with your own flags.

- ``<TOOL>`` can be either LIGHT or CANDLE.

 .. variable:: CPACK_WIX_CMAKE_PACKAGE_REGISTRY